RichardScottOZ/metal-price/README.md

 # Metal Price
-Metal Price is a REST API which provides the current prices of the 6 precius metals in 33 different currencies.
+Metal Price is a REST API which provides current prices of the 6 precious metals in 33 different currencies and 6 weight units.

 The project uses gRPC in a microservices architecture.
 All services are containerized in Docker containers and the whole application can be easily run with the multi-container tool Docker Compose (<a href="https://github.com/chutified/metal-price/blob/master/docker-compose.yml">docker-compose.yml</a>).